samuelebortolotti/feature-detection-and-tracking/README.md

 > deactivate
 > ```

-3. Generate the code documentation
+### 3. Generate the code documentation

 The automatic code documentation is provided [Sphinx v4.5.0](https://www.sphinx-doc.org/en/master/).

-In order to have the code documentation available, you need to install the development requirements:
+In order to have the code documentation available, you need to install the development requirements

 ```bash
 pip install --upgrade pip